tom-seddon/basic_editor/docs/doc.md

 default); the new command `NOCASE` makes them case-insensitive.

 The case sensitivity status can be seen using the `INFO` command.

+## Shift+ESCAPE

+You can press Shift+ESCAPE at the command prompt to get back to BASIC.

 # The HIBASIC Editor